ilyasolgun11/hangman/docs/README.md

 1. Provide a welcome screen with the game logo in ASCII art.
 2. Anytime the user inputs something that is not recognized as a valid input, handle it with a clear message on what the user did and should not do to proceed.
-3. Not have any bugs that will hinder the player's experience resulting in an unfair game.
+3. Do not have any bugs that will hinder the player's experience resulting in an unfair game.
 4. Successfully handle and display error messages when an API request is not successfully sent or retrieved.

 ## **_Game Flow Chart:_**